 The JoyLynn Hailey Reed Endowment Fund for Intellectual Entrepreneurship

-About Intellectual Entrepreneurship Program
+About the Intellectual Entrepreneurship Program

 Housed within the DDCE and the Moody College of Communication, the IE Program connects undergrads with graduate students and internship opportunities.
 The program gives graduate students a unique teaching experience by allowing them to work one-on-one with undergraduates.
 Through mentorship, they’re gaining real-world knowledge that will better prepare them for careers in the classroom and beyond.